• ECTS

 a) Random experiment, state of nature, decision, loss, pure/mixed decision rule, risk. b) Pre-order on decision rules.

-a) Point estimation. b) Ensemblistic estimation. c) Hypothesis testing. d) Diagnosis (ranking).
+a) Point estimation. b) Ensemblistic estimation. c) Hypothesis testing. d) Diagnosis (classification).

-a) General absence of optimal rule: absence of optimal estimator, absence of optimal test.
+a) General absence of an optimal rule: absence of an optimal estimator, absence of an optimal test.

-b) Admissible rules. c) An essentially complete class of rules.
+b) Admissible rules. c) Essentially complete class of rules.
 Convexity theorem.

 4. Statistical principles & rule selection

-a) Principles allowing to transform the partial preorder into a total preorder: minimax principle, Bayes' principle.
+a) Principles for transforming partial preorders into total preorders: minimax principle, Bayes principle.

 b) Selection principles: unbiased rules, rules based on information theory.